How does this medication work? What will it do for me?

-Breast-feeding: It is not known if amlodipine or telmisartan pass into breast milk.
+Breast-feeding: It is not known if telmisartan passes into breast milk.
+Amlodipine passes into breast milk.
 If you are a breast-feeding mother and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for adolescents and children under the age of 18.

 Seniors: Seniors may be more sensitive to the side effects of this medication.

 What other drugs could interact with this medication?

 There may be an interaction between amlodipine - telmisartan and any of the following:

 - alpha-blockers (e.g., alfuzosin, doxazosin, tamsulosin)

 - angiotensin-converting-enzyme inhibitors (ACEIs; captopril, enalapril, ramipril)